The Iridium network has the area code: +8816.

 The transmission power of cell phones is limited for health reasons.
 To enable a connection to be established, the satellites must therefore be in a low earth orbit.
 The Iridium satellites orbit the earth at an altitude of about 780 km in six nearly polar orbits (orbital inclination = 86.4°), each with eleven functioning satellites and one reserve satellite per orbit.
 A satellite needs about 100 minutes to orbit the earth, and about 10 minutes from horizon to horizon.
 Due to the polar orbits, the coverage density at the poles is particularly high.
 Until today, Iridium is the only satellite network that guarantees coverage at both polar caps.

-Communication with Iridium is possible from any location on Earth at any time, provided there is a clear view of the sky in all directions.
+Communication with Iridium is possible from any location on Earth at any time, provided there is a clear unobstructed view of the sky in all directions.
 To ensure proper, uninterrupted communication with Iridium, no object above an elevation angle of 8.2° should interfere with the view to the sky.
-At a location that does fit this rule, such as in a deep ravine, interruptions in communication may occur.
+At a location that does not fit this rule, such as in a deep ravine, interruptions in communication may occur.
 Even shrubs, trees, house and cabin walls can interfere with Iridium communications.
 In a very deep canyon, where there is an unrestricted view of the sky only at the zenith, no communication is possible for more than 120 minutes in the worst case, since no Iridium satellite comes into visual contact during this time.
-Due to the Earth’s rotation, an Iridium satellite is again at the zenith after about 120 minutes.
+Due to earth rotation, an Iridium satellite is again at the zenith after about 120 minutes.

 Although Iridium’s network coverage technically permits worldwide use, Iridium satellite phones may not be imported or used in some countries for legal reasons (e.g., in 2021: India, Cuba, North Korea).
 Some countries allow the import, export and operation of Iridium satellite phones on their territory only under certain conditions.
 In some countries, there is a mandatory registration of Iridium satellite phones (e.g., in 2021: Russia).
 Before operating, importing or exporting satellite phones, it must be clarified whether this is permitted and whether there is a mandatory registration.